 Athena Murphy holds a Bachelor's Degree in Music from the Towson University in Maryland.
 She's been a musician since she was in the cradle, and even learned to read music before she could read English.
 Over the past twenty-two years of teaching piano, voice and guitar she has learned how to use her student's brain, and the basic musical skills her students already have to help turn themselves into a great musician and performer.
 She's worked with children and adults of all ages throughout her 22 years of experience.
 Her specialty is taking these simple skills students already have and using them to teach students everything they want to know about how to play their own instrument.
 Her lessons will always be geared toward what the student wants to learn, and if it seems like they are working on something that doesn't match that, she will always take the time to make clear why what they are doing will help the student be able to play what they want.
 She believes if you can tap your foot along with a song, and you can recognize Mary Had a Little Lamb, you've got what it takes to become an amazing musician.
 Athena Murphy will I always figure out the best method to have your brain master the musical skill you wish to achieve.

 DanMichael Reyes is an active pianist, performing throughout Southern California.
 He graduated with a Bachelor of Fine Arts Degree in Jazz and Contemporary music from The New School for Jazz and Contemporary Music in New York City, while teaching private lessons to all age groups in music theory, ear training, composition and improvisation.
-DanMichael is currently attending California Institute of the Arts for his Masters Degree in Jazz Keyboard, balancing his performance career, his teaching career and education.
+DanMichael also attended California Institute of the Arts for his Masters Degree in Jazz Keyboard, balancing his performance career, his teaching career and education.
 DanMichael works well with people of all ages and is very flexible with his teaching style.
 He is exceptionally gifted with children, helping them develop a love and passion for music as deep as his own.

 DanMichael is actually an old student of Opus who returned who returned to share his experience.